Rodrigo-Patron/StudyBoost/README.md

 end -- timestamp -- end time of the appointment status -- string -- status of the appointment (booked, confirmed, cancelled, completed)

-Extras:

-- Notification System: We will need to create a notification system that alerts students and teachers when appointments are booked or cancelled.
-We can use a notification API like Firebase Cloud Messaging or maybe it is just possible using React.

-- LiveChat
-  ...